[ Litepaper ]

 Current direction:

 • Consensus: Commonware Simplex for fast notarization/finality (2 hops to notarization, 3 hops to finalization).
+Falcon signatures chosen specifically for the smallest PQ signature size on the consensus critical path.

 • Entanglement (Quantum ↔ EVM bridge): Canonical bridge architecture using LayerZero v2 transport + DVN security, with a PQ boundary invariant: inbound value only materializes on Quantum via pending credit → PQ claim() (and a required PQ-secured DVN as defense-in-depth).